-3.3 Non-domestic buildings
+3.3 Non-domestic Buildings

-Ways to decarbonise non-domestic buildings
+Ways to Decarbonise Non-domestic Buildings

 The challenge for decarbonising non-domestic buildings are broadly similar to those for the domestic sector, in that there is a need to decarbonise both existing and new buildings and the ways to do so follow the energy hierarchy, namely reducing demand, improving energy efficiency and reducing emissions through renewable energy.
-However, the retrofit need and opportunity in this sector, which includes manufacturing, retail, offices, hospitals, schools and so on, is more difficult to assess because of the much greater variability in building types, different patterns of usage and the range of process activities that take place within them than within domestic properties.
+However, the retrofit need and opportunity in this sector, which includes manufacturing, retail, offices, hospitals, schools and so on, is more difficult to assess because of the much greater variability in building types, different patterns of usage and the range of process activities that take place within them compared with domestic properties.